-A multisector initiative in San Francisco (Getting to Zero San Francisco) to prioritize RAPID ART initiation in newly-diagnosed HIV+ individuals (as part of an overall effort to improve HIV prevention and care) resulted in significant decreases in time from HIV diagnosis to ART initiation and to virologic suppression in the years studied, 2013-201614:
+The Getting to Zero San Francisco multisector initiative in San Francisco has prioritized RAPID ART initiation in newly-diagnosed HIV+ individuals as part of an overall effort to improve HIV prevention and care.
+Adoption of RAPID ART by many clinics in San Francisco has resulted in significant decreases in median time from HIV diagnosis to ART initiation and to virologic suppression in the years studied, 2013-201615:

 - Time from HIV diagnosis to first HIV care visit decreased from 8 days to 5 days - Time from 1st HIV care visit to ART initiation decreased from 27 days to 1 day - Time from HIV diagnosis to HIV suppression to <200 copies/mL decreased from 134 days to 61 days - III.A.6 Demonstration projects of rapid ART initiation in 2 United States settings have shown decreases in time to ART start and to first virologic suppression^{15.16}.
-Randomized clinical trials of immediate ART done in developing world settings have shown that immediate ART at diagnosis (compared with starting according to the local standard of care) has been shown to increase rates of linkage to care17, ART initiation18 and reaching first virologic suppression^{17,18}; to increase retention with virologic suppression, and reduce mortality.19 The World Health Organization now recommends offering immediate ART to all persons newly diagnosed with HIV20.
+Randomized clinical trials of immediate ART done in developing world settings have shown that immediate ART at diagnosis (compared with starting according to the local standard of care) increased rates of linkage to care18, ART initiation19 and reaching first virologic suppression^{16, 1}; increased retention with virologic suppression, and reduced mortality.20